-In 1992 again wanting to refocus and pursue my painting ambitions, as a self taught artist, I put a lot of effort into the research of painting techniques and materials mostly preferring to work with oil paints on acrylic primed cotton duck or linen canvases.
-My influences being, within the more traditional styles, ranged from the seventeenth and eighteenth century Dutch schools to the works of Canaletto and then the more recent tradition painters of the middle to late twentieth century.
-This in turn led me back to the works of the late nineteenth and early twentieth century traditional European styles for all of which I visited many of the London Galleries and occasionally auction houses to see.
+In 1992 I decided to pursue my painting ambitions, as a self taught artist, I put a lot of effort into the research of painting techniques and materials mostly preferring to work with professional quality oil paints on acrylic primed cotton duck or linen canvases.
+My influences come from the more traditional styles of the late 19th century British and European art up to the present date.

-Having painted a lot of architectural subjects and as mentioned before my admiration for the paintings of Canaletto I decided that going to Venice was a must.
-So in September 2001 I went over there for a few days to photograph as much material to paint as possible and get a feel of it’s history and atmosphere, especially the light on the water and buildings.
+Having painted a lot of architectural subjects and my admiration for the paintings of Canaletto I decided that going to Venice was a must.
+So in September 2001 I went over there for a few days to photograph as much of Venice as I could and get a feel of it’s history and atmosphere, especially the light on the water and buildings.
 Following this in early 2020 I travelled to Kenya, fulfilling a lifetime dream, to pursue my interest in wildlife art and get the full atmosphere and mood of the African landscape and it’s amazing wildlife then putting this onto canvas!